Topic discovery

 Common questions founders ask before they commit to this workflow.

-Why does analytics dashboards intent show up in so many different subreddits?
+Why does analytics dashboard software intent show up in so many different subreddits?

 Because buyers usually ask in the community closest to their workflow, not in the community closest to the software category.
 That is why context matters as much as the keyword itself.